-Living Environment / Biology is a Regents-level course that provides a broad, general understanding of the fundamentals of biology and an extension of these understandings in several specific areas.
+Biology is a Regents-level course that provides a broad, general understanding of the fundamentals of biology and an extension of these understandings in several specific areas.
 This course includes: the study of life; maintenance in plants and animals; reproduction and development; genetics; evolution; and ecology.
 Extended areas of study include biochemistry, human physiology, and modern theories of evolution.

-New York State requires successful completion of twenty hours (1,200 minutes) of laboratory instruction and four required state lab experiments before a student can take the New York State Living Environment Regents examination in June.
+New York State requires successful completion of twenty hours (1,200 minutes) of laboratory instruction and four required state lab experiments before a student can take the New York State Biology Regents examination in June.
+This 1,200 minutes includes required Science Investigations that will be completed virtually.